confluentinc/jmx-monitoring-stacks/README.md

 # Overview

-Two JMX monitoring stacks to be run in conjunction with [cp-demo](https://github.com/confluentinc/cp-demo)
+This GitHub repo provides example JMX monitoring stacks that can monitor Confluent Platform.
+They serve a larger purpose to our customers, typically allowing them to setup monitoring across multiple parts of their organization, many outside of Kafka, and to have visibility in one place.
+That said, Control Center should always be the best at providing an opinionated view of Kafka monitoring.

 * jmxexporter-prometheus-grafana
 * jolokia-elastic-kibana

+This repo is intended to be run specifically with [cp-demo](https://github.com/confluentinc/cp-demo).

 # Run